Master KG

 His second studio album Jerusalema (2020) was released, containing international successful single: "Jerusalema", featuring Nomcebo Zikode and Burna Boy, was certified diamond by FRA and topped Billboard's World Digital Song Sales chart.

 Early life

 Master KG grew up in Calais Village in Limpopo.
 He started experimenting with music beats at the age of thirteen using a computer that his late uncle had bought him.

 Personal life

-Master KG is in a relationship with musician Makhadzi.
+Master KG was in a relationship with musician Makhadzi.
+Around early 2022 he re-united the relationship between him and Makhadzi and crowned it up with Kulakwe as they celebrated the Valentine's Day together.
+They split up in 2023.

 Career

 Master KG's music career started when he got in touch with DJ Maebela and they began experimenting with music software specifically FL Studio.
-In 2016, after much practice, he released his first single "Situation".
+In 2016, after much practice, he released his first single "Situation"..

 2017–2020: Skeleton Move (2018)

-After getting signed to his current record label, Open Mic Productions, he released his chart-topping single "Skeleton Move" featuring Zanda Zakuza.
+After getting signed to his former record label, Open Mic Productions, he released his chart-topping single "Skeleton Move" featuring Zanda Zakuza.